 We envision a time when no life is limited due to an easily treatable illness or injury.

-The shortage of acute care services in Sub-Saharan Africa (SSA) results in a large burden of preventable morbidity and mortality, precluding the region from achieving the health-related Sustainable Development Goals.
+The shortage of emergency care services in Sub-Saharan Africa (SSA) results in a large burden of preventable morbidity and mortality, precluding the region from achieving the health-related Sustainable Development Goals.
 The majority of children who die in Sub-Saharan African hospitals die within 24 hours of arrival.
 Many of the common causes of death (including malaria, lower respiratory tract infections, diarrhea, and trauma) are treatable with inexpensive and effective acute care.
-However, this acute emergency care is not available in the majority of this region of the world.
-Accessible acute care centers across the region that are staffed with trained personnel could significantly decrease morbidity and mortality from treatable illnesses and injuries.
+However, this emergency care is not available in most of this region of the world.
+Accessible emergency care centers across the region staffed with trained personnel could significantly decrease morbidity and mortality from treatable illnesses and injuries.

 GEC is dedicated to addressing these issues in a sustainable fashion.
 Members of GEC work with the health professionals currently providing patient care at established hospitals in lower income economies.

 By performing assessments of community needs, working alongside medical practitioners, and directly caring for patients, GEC strives to improve access to emergency care for local people by training local providers and introducing appropriate medical technology.

 In addition, GEC physicians have developed a train-the-trainer program model in emergency medicine for local providers.
 The train-the-trainer model employs task sharing, whereby non-physician clinicians, rather then emergency physician specialists, treat patients.
 By using non-physician clinicians, this program better utilizes the limited healthcare workforce and can be rapidly and inexpensively scaled-up.
 This program contains a core didactic curriculum that can be adapted to suit the various communities.